 Park Homes are becoming a popular choice with people aged 50 and over.
-There are many reasons as to why someone would choose to move to one of our parks, but there are some common themes that run through many of them.
+There are many reasons as to why someone would choose to move to our park, but there are some common themes that run through many of them.

 Here are some of the advantages to moving into a park home.